Big Bend Road Trip Day One (The First Leg): Houston to San Antonio and Six Flags Fiesta Texas

 Unfortunately, those Houston clouds followed us to San Antonio with a smidge of rain and lightning.
 When we entered the park at 11 a.m. all the rides were closed!
 Fortunately, my handy radar app showed everything clearing so we meandered to the first ride area (Six Flags has a handy app too, I would get it while you’re there).
-We waited about ten minutes and the all-clear was signaled and the rides opened.
+After a ten minute wait, we got the all-clear and the rides began operation.

 Normally, we work parks like, Fiesta Texas, from back to front or clockwise, but it was a Friday in April and crowds were blessedly few so we took the typical right-hand turn and toured the park in a counterclockwise manner.